joshgerdes/jekyll-uno/_drafts/validate-that-your-azure-resources-are-deployed-per-the-well-architected-framework.md

 ---
 Validate that your Azure Resources are deployed per the Well-Architected Framework.. it is pretty long-winded, but **imagine**!

-**Of a way of validating your services are secure and deployed in accordance with your companies governance rules, and the Azure Architecture framework, both before and after the resources have been commissioned!**
+**Of a way of validating your services are secure and deployed following your companies governance rules.
+The Azure Architecture framework, both before and after the resources have been commissioned!**

 Imagine no longer!
 There is a PowerShell module designed specifically for that purpose: **PSRule for Azure**.

-PSRule is a suite of rules to validate resources and infrastructure as code (IaC) using PSRule, and the Azure component is using the base PSRule module.
+PSRule is a suite of rules to validate resources and infrastructure as code (IaC) using PSRule, and the Azure component uses the base PSRule module.

 Features of PSRule for Azure include: